websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/managing-workspaces.md

 **Data Center Location:** The server location that stores your analytics data.
 This cannot be changed.

 **Timezone:** Analytics reporting is based on the specified timezone.
-To change the timezone simply select your country and appropriate timezone and click *Save*.
+To change the timezone select your country and appropriate timezone and click *Save*.

 ![Select and save a new timezone for your analytics reporting.](./managing-workspaces/images/01.png)